mviens/hotscript/README.md

 # HotScript

 HotScript adds more than 250 powerful features to Microsoft Windows, with full support for creating custom functionality.
+HotScript was created using [AutoHotKey](http://www.ahkscript.org) and was born out of the necessity to do more with less effort.

 ## Announcements
 **03/05/2017** - HotScript live chat is now available at: https://gitter.im/hotscript/Lobby